ckampfe/cork.g8/README.md

 Follow the prompts, and marvel at your new CRUD API router, model and database migration!

-Make your application aware of your API's top level route by adding `context.mount(new BookApi(system), "/books/*")` in `ScalatraBootstrap.scala` and adjusting the API class and route match the API name you provided.
-(Note that the `/books` route is plural, while the `BookApi` class is singular.)
+Make your application aware of your API's top level route by adding `context.mount(new BookApi(system), "/books/*")` in `ScalatraBootstrap.scala` and adjusting the API class and route to match the API name you provided.
+(Note that the route is plural, while the class is singular.)

-### Migrate the database ###
+### Set up your database ###

 Cork uses [Flyway](http://flywaydb.org/) to manage database migrations.
-Before running the initial migration to create your API table, make sure your database is properly set up.
-By default, Flyway expects to connect to a database with a name that takes the form of `$SERVICE_NAME_development`.
+Before running the generated migration to create your API's database table, make sure your database is properly set up.
+By default, Cork and Flyway expect to connect to a database with a name of the form `$SERVICE_NAME_development`.
 If you called your API `awesome service` in the earlier prompts, your database would be called `awesome_service_development`.
-Create it like so:
+In MySQL we could create it like so:
 ```sh
 $ mysql -uroot
 mysql> create database awesome_service_development;